Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Methods

-This convergence was verified by repeating the calculation with $6.4\times10^{7}$ and $9.6\times10^{7}$ sampled pairs.
+We verified this convergence by repeating the calculation with $6.4\times10^{7}$ and $9.6\times10^{7}$ sampled pairs.
 The resulting structure functions are statistically indistinguishable, indicating that the small-scale behaviour is not an artefact of insufficient sampling and that the adopted strategy provides robust estimates across the explored range of scales.

-Overall, after accounting for uncertainties from both the reconstruction procedure and exponent estimation, the derived structure-function exponents are estimated to carry typical uncertainties of approximately $\pm 0.05$.
+Overall, after accounting for uncertainties from both the reconstruction procedure and exponent estimation, the derived structure-function exponents carry typical uncertainties of approximately $\pm 0.05$.